what we are doing:

 - Adapting to new legislation as it becomes available; in order to mitigate the effects of ‘lockdown’ on vulnerable children and young people.

 what this looks like:

-Working with other agencies, especially local voluntary sector agencies in order to provide support to access emergency food, housing, utilities, dental and healthcare, statutory support etc.
+- Working with other agencies, especially local voluntary sector agencies in order to provide support to access emergency food, housing, utilities, dental and healthcare, statutory support etc.

 A Neighbourhood Youth Project in Newcastle Upon Tyne